betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googletest/docs/V1_6_AdvancedGuide.md

 functions, according to the C++ language specification, and so you may not use fatal assertions in them.
 You'll get a compilation error if you try.
-A simple workaround is to transfer the entire body of the constructor or destructor to a private void-returning strategy.
+A simple workaround is to transfer the entire body of the constructor or destructor to a private void-returning schedulingStrategy.
 However, you should be aware that a fatal assertion failure in a constructor does not terminate the current test, as your intuition might suggest; it merely returns from the constructor early, possibly leaving your object in a partially-constructed state.
 Likewise, a fatal